soumil-voona/leagues/README.md

 ## What It Does

 **Leagues** is a digital platform that encourages physical activity by enabling friendly matchmaking for sports teams.
 It prioritizes **fun over competition**, transforming sports into a tool for **social bonding and wellness**.
 Our skill-based matchmaking system ensures fair games, regardless of experience.
+It also is **100% free and no commitment**, which removes the financial barrier in traditonal recreational leagues.

 ## How We Built It